typicode/husky-4-to-8/README.md

 > Easily migrate your husky 4 config to husky 5

-While it should cover most basic installs, it's __recommended__ to have a look at husky 5 [documentation](https://typicode.github.io/husky)
+While it should cover most basic migrations, it's __recommended__ to have a look at husky 5 [documentation](https://typicode.github.io/husky).

 ## Usage